mqu/viessmann-mqtt/README.md

 # viessmann-mqtt

 this application is an MQTT gateway for Viessmann heaters :
-* is connected to heater with an USB-TTL adaptator
+* that is connected to heater with an USB-TTL adaptator
-* vitalk handle serial IO to Viessman heater, based on P300 protocol
+* vitalk daemon handle serial IO to Viessman heater, based on P300 protocol
 * an MQTT server is used to handle IO from vitalk and Internet dashboard
 * an sqlite database is used to store heating power, in percent, every minutes

 ## Dashboards
 ### Android MQTT Dashboard application